List of The Flash characters: Mark Blaine / Chillblaine

-Mark Blaine / Chillblaine (portrayed by Jon Cor; main: season 9; recurring: seasons 7–8) is a former Ivo Laboratories scientist who was fired for creating a microchip that he used to enhance his cryogenic technology.
-Calling himself Chillblaine, he steals it back and frames Frost for a murder.
+Mark Blaine / Chillblaine (portrayed by Jon Cor; main: season 9; recurring: seasons 7–8) is a former Ivo Laboratories scientist who was fired for creating a microchip that he used to enhance his cryogenic tech.
+Naming himself Chillblaine, he steals it back and frames Frost for a murder.
 However, his infatuation and continued run-ins with her prompt him to become a better person, and they begin dating.
 He falls into a depression when Frost passes fighting Deathstorm and dedicates himself to resurrecting her, and is infuriated when Khione emerges in Caitlin's body and chooses to live her own life.
-He briefly joins Red Death and the Rogues in exchange for Frost's resurrection, but ultimately rejoins Team Flash.
+He briefly joins Red Death and the Rogues in exchange for Frost's resurrection, but ultimately rejoins Team Flash and eventually comes to terms with Frost's passing.